 - Everyone has what they need

 The entire point of a work management platform is collaboration.
 But not everyone works the same way.
 And just as every employee has their own way of working, every client is going to be different.
-While your team may be using Agile, you may have clients using waterfall and others on Kanban.
+While your team may be using Agile, you may have clients using Waterfall project management and others on Kanban.
 Your workflow management solution must be able to handle each project however your clients need without having to use different tools.

 "The main advantage of Wrike has been less frivolous communication.
 Whereas before a lot of time was spent trying to find information, with Wrike, people are more self-sufficient in finding that information on their own.
 That saves us a lot of time." — Hoon Kim, Creative Production Manager, Airbnb.